 These tests work in the exact same way as a urinalysis – they’re looking for thc metabolites.
 However, they’re more accurate because, as I explained above, these metabolites stay in your blood and hair much longer than your urine.

-Because they’re looking for the same thing, it’s equally as unlikely that you’ll fail even these more accurate drug tests for using CBD.
-Of course, if you’ve consumed marijuana in the last few months, that’s a different story.
+Because they’re looking for the same thing – THC levels – it’s equally as unlikely that you’ll fail even these more accurate drug tests for using CBD oil products.
+Of course, if you’ve partaken in marijuana use or CBD with a high enough THC content in the last few months, that’s a different story.

-Note: The U.S. federal standards for drug testing flag a positive on anything over 50 nanograms of THC-COOH (the metabolite for THC) per milliliter of urine.
+Note: The U.S. federal standards for positive drug test results are designed to flag a positive on anything over 50 nanograms of THC-COOH (the metabolite for THC) per milliliter of urine.
 However, different employers may test for different cutoff concentrations.
 (2)

 What If There’s Some THC In The CBD?

 As I alluded to above, there are no federal regulations on the quality or purity of CBD isolates.
 Some CBD products are very pure, as they should be.
-But others may contain more THC than they’re otherwise legally allowed.
+But others may contain more THC (cannabis’s psychoactive compound) than they’re otherwise legally allowed.

 This is because, at the federal level, only 0.3 percent THC is allowed in CBD products.
 But some states have legalized medical marijuana, and in those states, it’s possible that CBD has more than the allotted 0.3 percent.